• Home

 Religious Constitution

 The Consitution consists of fundamental principles upon which the Cao Đài Religion is organized and governed.
-It states clearly the duties and rights of each dignitary and disciple in the religious organization, including administration, propagation, legislation and judiciary.
+It states clearly the duties and rights of each dignitary and disciple in the religious organization, including administration, propagation, legislation, and judiciary.
 Despite the large dedication to establishing order in the central organization, it governs matters in both Spiritual and Temporal regards thanks to the roles of the sub-dignitaries.
 Sovereignty is distributed on a federal basis because each state has the right to adjust certain laws in case they are not in line with local customs.
-However, critical decisions still have to be made at the unitary and central level, because of the principle of unity.
+However, critical decisions still have to be made at the unitary and central levels, because of the principle of unity.
 Equal standing is stipulated for the female college in comparison to the male, but each is to function separately without any infringement upon each other’s authority.
-Detailed commentaries accompany each clause in the Constitution to add clarity, comprehensibility and granularity.
-In addition, there is an entire section dedicated to religious vestments for each role with very vivid and detailed description.
+Detailed commentaries accompany each clause in the Constitution to add clarity, comprehensibility, and granularity.
+In addition, there is an entire section dedicated to religious vestments for each role with very vivid and detailed descriptions.

 According to religious scriptures, the core clauses in Constitution were stipulated by the Supreme Being Himself after the inauguration ceremony in 1926.
 Under instruction by the Divine, His Holiness Hộ Pháp added detailed commentaries and explanation to each clause, which were then reviewed and revised by the Divine Beings, especially His Holiness Li Tai Pe.
-Like the Faith itself, the Consitutional clauses were devised on the core principles of Love and Justice.
+Like the Faith itself, the Constitutional clauses were devised on the core principles of Love and Justice.